Anshul-Solanki/MLAlgos/SoftHyperplaneClassifier/README.md

 Using concepts of vector algebra, equation of hyperplane can be determined by its perpendicular line and knowledge of at-least one point from where plane will pass through.
 The centers we computed in first step roughly represent the centers of clusters of each class.
 And centers are also vectors representing position of clusters in N dimension space.
-Since we expect dataset to be linearly separable, the desired hyperplan will exist between two centers and roughly perpendicular to the vector joining them.
+Since we expect dataset to be linearly separable, the desired hyperplane will exist between two centers and roughly perpendicular to the vector joining them.

 If centers are C1 and C2.
 Then vector joining centers is C1 - C2.